rolandguelle/razer-blade-stealth-linux/README.md

 ### Multiple monitors

-Switch the internal HDPI screen to **1920x1080** when using your RBS with a non HDPI external monitor.
+Switch the internal HiDPI screen to **1920x1080** when using your RBS with a non HiDPI external monitor.

 ### Thunderbolt